 House Leaders (HLs) act as liaisons and advocates for College Houses.
 While the HL serves as liaison, mediator, administrator, and house advisor, HLs also facilitate the formulation of a community agreement, aid program planning, and inspect the house on a periodic basis.
 Learn more about the College House program.

 House Leaders are supervised by the Assistant Residential Life Coordinator (ARLC) who oversees the day-to-day operations of the College House program.
 The ARLC supports the House Leaders in their programming efforts and assists in maintaining a healthy, welcoming community.
-The ARLC also coordinates community-wide events that strengthens the relationship of Spark and Theme House residents.
-The ARLC also manages the transition of Spark Houses and application process for new Theme Houses.
+The ARLC also coordinates community-wide events that strengthens the relationship of College House residents.

 Finally, we have Orientation Leaders (OLs), who work with incoming new students during the Orientation time period.
 OLs play a critical role in welcoming and introducing new students and their families to the academic culture, social culture, and community of Gettysburg College.
 OLs also work with the RAs to help students create relationships and ease the transition to this new environment.